ashishtele/ashishtele.github.io/_posts/2021-04-06-Market_mix_modeling_Robyn.md

 We can set the number of cores for parallel computing.
 The next step is to set the data training and validation sizes.
 The best thing I discovered is the [Bhattacharyya coefficient](https://en.wikipedia.org/wiki/Bhattacharyya_distance).
 It is of the amount of overlap between the two statistical samples.
 The higher the Bhattacharyya coefficient, the more similar the train and test data splits.
 We can choose an adstocking method between **Geometric** and **Weibull**.
 Robyn uses **Nevergrad** optimization library to find optimum values for coefficients.

-**3. Result Plots:**
+**3. Result Plots and Budget Allocator:**

 Once we run the iterations, the model creates the different charts that will help assess the best models and scores for the contribution of marketing channels.
+Budget allocator (Optimizer) provides the optimal media mix, which maximizes the return out of a certain spend level.
+MMM uses a ridge regression method to address multicollinearity among many regressors and prevent overfitting.

+**4. Variable Transformations:**

+Adstock: Not all effects of advertising are felt immediately-memory builds and people sometimes delay action and this awareness diminishes as time passes.

+The code provides two adstock techniques:
+1. Geometric
+2. Weibull

+Diminishing returns (Hill): Each additional unit of advertising increases the response, but at a declining rate.
+There are a variety of functions to model nonlinear response to a media variable such as a simple logarithm, a power, and S-curve transformation.

 Continued...